jiangmiao/v8h/README.md

 About V8H
 =========

-    V8H is a nodejs like system base on C++0x and V8 javascript Engine.
+    V8H is a high performance nodejs like system base on C++0x and V8 javascript Engine.

     Currently, V8H is only support Linux platform.
     Requirements: